-talk about puberty and periods in isolation.
+Some mothers and daughterstalk about puberty and periods in isolation.
 It used to be that moms in a community came together and helped each other get through the changes that come with theirdaughters’ adolescence.
 From celebrating coming-of-age rituals to passing on vital knowledge about womanhood, daughters relied on a community of women tohelp them be their unstoppable selves.

-Find an excuse to throw a party and invite your girlfriends along with the kids.
-Give the kids something to keep themselves occupied while you get in some
+Celebrate: Find an excuse to throw a party and invite your girlfriends along with the kids.
+Give the kids something to keep themselves occupied while you get in somegirl talk.

-Bake, knit, sew, scrapbook, paint — it doesn’t matter.
+Create: Bake, knit, sew, scrapbook, paint — it doesn’t matter.
 When you’re creating something together, it’s a great time toexpress yourself.